dceniceros/cs2400-arm-classwork-1/README.md

 1. [printf](https://godbolt.org/z/y2YKew)
    1. What is the library function that is called?
         The C library function that is being used is printf.
+Printf is declared in the stdio.h header.

    2. Research the implementation (source code) of this function.
-        From the compiler explorer program, the source code for printf is line 5 which is ldr r0, .L3
+        From the compiler explorer program, the source code for printf is line 5 and 6 which is ldr     r0, .L3
+            bl      puts
+        the programs reads .L3, which reads, which reads the word .LC0, which reads "Hello World" and stores it in R0.

    3. Find out if the program directly executes the output operation or it makes a *system call* to the operating system.
-        The program directly executes the output operation.
-LR is used to store the return program counter when using the branch and link instruction.
+        The program directly executes the output operation. a "system call" to the operating system would require us to ask for an operating system service, which is what we are not doing.

 2. [malloc](https://godbolt.org/z/kAZX7x)
    1. How are the arguments passed to `malloc` and `free`?